tenstorrent/tt-metal/tools/profiler/README.md

 all of it can be wrapped between a start and end timer marks.
 After the execution of the function, the delta between the two markers can be calculated as the period of the portion you wanted to profile.
-For each tt_metal function such as `LaunchKernels` the entire function is wrapped in timers and using `dumpProfilerResults` the result will be dumped into `profiler_log.json` in the current directory.
+For each tt_metal function such as `LaunchKernels` the entire function is wrapped in timers and using `DumpHostProfileResults` the result will be dumped into `profiler_log.json` in the current directory.

 With respect to how the host side api of `tt_metal` is designed, it is assumed that a subset of